 If you’re approved for a card, it’s important to take this opportunity seriously.

-The Wells Fargo Cash Back College℠ Card will report your payment history to the credit bureaus, so make sure you “pay on time, every time,” the bank warns.
-“Making a late payment or missing a payment can hurt your credit score[s].”
+The Wells Fargo Cash Back College℠ Card will report your payment history to the credit bureaus.
+That’s why paying your bills on time, every time is a key way to help improve your credit scores.

 Rewards are nothing to write home about